|

 Professor

 1) Bender/Amy's body language on the emperor's yacht.
-From the "wicked" eyes to slouching/lounging with a cigar dangling from the lips, it all shouts out "Bender" yet is still quite sexy in places. *
+From the "wicked" eyes to slouching/lounging with a cigar dangling from the lips, it all shouts out "Bender" yet is still quite sexy in places. :flirt:*

 Aww, yes, the body language is awesome throughout the episode, it all shows how unique all the characters are.
 A true masterpiece, in my opinion.
-2) Does Bender/Amy actually say "Whither?" (rather than, say, "Whereto") when he finds out the Professor has run away?

-Yes.
-3) I'm assuming the last gross-out by Fry/Zoidberg is that a tapeworm partially jumps out of his throat?
-I took it as an Alien reference (as cyber_turnip said).
 6) The U.N. marquee resembles a famous one in Las Vegas but I can't recall which hotel it's for..

 All of them?